Healthy Homes Assessment Roseneath

 Home Assessments Roseneath for Rental Properties

-There are a variety of things you should look for when conducting an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns you should look for when conducting a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Is the heater equipped with sufficient capacity?